We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Set in a post-apocalyptic future, Maddigan's Quest follows the circus troupe Maddigan's Fantasia, who come from the last city on the planet, Solis.

 Each year, the Fantasia leave Solis to perform and earn a living.
 But this year they have a secret mission.
-They must bring back a solar converter to replace the existing converter — the only source of power in Solis — which is failing.
+They must bring back a solar converter to replace the existing one — the only source of power in Solis — which is failing.
 At the centre of the quest is 14-year-old Garland (Rose McIver), the final member of the Maddigan family line.
-As the Fantasia is attacked, two mysterious boys, Eden and Timon, appear with their baby sister Jewel.
+As the Fantasia is attacked, two mysterious boys appear with their baby sister Jewel.

-Aiming for a fresh and unique look, the team drafted Oscar-winning British designer James Acheson (The Last EmperorSpider-Man) early on, to work on key images for the show.
-Later Kiwi Production Designer Gary Mackay set about bringing to life a series of fictional towns, and designing the troupe's vans, "the one constant set that remained the same throughout the show."
-Shot largely on location, Maddigan's Quest was the first New Zealand drama to be shot on HD cameras.
+Aiming for a fresh, unique look, the team drafted Oscar-winning British designer James Acheson (The Last EmperorSpider-Man) early on, to work on key images for the show.
+Later Kiwi Production Designer Gary Mackay set about bringing to life a series of fictional towns, and designing the troupe's vehicles, "the one constant set that remained the same throughout the show".
+Shot largely on location, often in West Auckland, Maddigan's Quest was the first New Zealand drama to be shot on HD (high definition) cameras.

-Visually lush and brilliantly entertaining, what this series lacks in circus action it makes up for in stunning special effects and excellent use of location shoots.
+Visually lush and brilliantly entertaining, what the series lacks in circus action it makes up for in impressive special effects and excellent use of location shoots.

-Maddigan's Quest's stars include a number of NZ's most accomplished actors.
-The child actors give standout performances, especially Rose McIver (later to feature in The Lovely Bones and iZombie) and Brit Jordan Metcalfe (who would play the genie in UK comedy series Genie in the House).
+The stars of Maddigan's Quest include a number of New Zealand's most accomplished actors.
+The children give standout performances, especially Rose McIver (later to feature in The Lovely Bones and American hit iZombie) and Brit Jordan Metcalfe (who would play the genie in UK comedy series Genie in the House).

-The show screened aired on TV3 in New Zealand, and Nine Network in Australia.
-It sold internationally to many broadcasters including HDNet in the US, MBC in the Middle East, IETV Israel, LNK Lithuania and Proxima in Bulgaria.
-Maddigan's Quest had its world premiere on CBBC in the UK in January 2006.
+The show screened aired in New Zealand on TV3, and in Australia on the Nine Network.
+It sold internationally to many broadcasters including HDNet in the United States, MBC in the Middle East, IETV Israel, LNK Lithuania and Proxima in Bulgaria.
+Maddigan's Quest had its world premiere on CBBC in the UK in January 2006, with New Zealand following soon after.
 The first episode had a promising start with an average audience of 700,000, of which 200,000 viewers were children.
 Overall, the episode took a 10.1% share amongst children.

 At the 2007 New Zealand Screen Awards, Maddigan's Quest won four awards: Best Children's Programme, Contribution to Design, Original Music and Contribution to Sound Design.
-It also won the Best Dramatic Presentation - Long Form Award at the 2007 Sir Julius Vogel Awards for Kiwi science fiction and fantasy, and two gongs at the 2006 New York Festival.
+It also won the award for Best Dramatic Long Form Presentation at 2007's Sir Julius Vogel Awards for Kiwi science fiction and fantasy, plus two gongs at the 2006 New York Festival.

 - Annie Murray has commissioned children's and special interest programmes for TVNZ, and been Head of External Programming at Māori Television.
-In 2014 she became Senior Commissioner at Sky and Prime TV, focussing mainly on local content.
+After time as Senior Commissioner at Sky and Prime TV, she became Chief Executive of the NZ Film Commission in 2024.